Tiv religion and beliefs: Akombo

 The Tiv akombo are rituals performed by mbatsav.
 It exists as figurines, pots, amulets or plants and are sometimes associated with certain diseases.
 Every akombo is different and requires a distinct ritual to pacify or activate it.

 Akombo can be manipulated by a highly skilled ormbtsav to cause, sickness, diseases, luck and also death.
 When any misfortune(like disease) befalls an individual, witchdoctors or diviners are consulted to determine the exact akombo that is in effect in other to neutralize it and also remove the malice(ibo) that activated it before any medical treatment works.

 Types of Akombo

 Small Akombo

 Applicable on human health, life, property, wealth, personal gains/loss, farm yield.
 These can be manipulated by one individual with tsav (ormbatsav).
 Example is the imborivungu.

 Great Akombo

 Applicable to groups and communities and is manipulated by a group of people with tsav(mbatsav).
 Example is Swem karagbe.

 Swem Karagbe

 The first Tiv writer, Akiga Sai, stated that The tiv people believe Swem is a great akombo by which they swear but Swem is rather a mountain located in the Cameroon.
 Akiga visited the mountain with Mr La Grange and Mr Brinks.
-Karagbe is a Nongov man who brought a pot with shrubs to the Tiv people during the reign of the second Tor Tiv, Zaki Gondo Aluor and called it swem.
+Karagbe however, was a Tiv man from the Nongov clan who was revered and honored by the Tiv people.
+He commanded the kind of respect and reverence which the Tiv only accorded to priests, native doctors or highly accomplished mbatsav.
+He belonged to the capable few who would not just travel to Swem but would also communicate with Aondo.
+In one of his journeys, he returned with a pot with shrubs to the Tiv people during the reign of the second Tor Tiv, Zaki Gondo Aluor and called it swem.
 Thus the origin of swem karagbe which is used by less than 1percent of tiv people.